econnet/econ/do.rst

 A new version of a product has the same `LE`_, but possibly a changed econ lattice.

-The income for a product version is distributed according the *product version*'s ownership.
+The tribute depends on the *product version*.
 If a product gets modified, some work might be replaced.
 Then the according tribute becomes smaller with the new product version.
-Ownership vanishes
+Tribute vanishes
 if (past) contributions stop to be *relevant* for the currently sold product version.

 If new people take over the development, their effort will produce income for them in future product versions.